What's the difference between a milk allergy and lactose intolerance?

 Dr. Gourmet Says...

-Lactose intolerance occurs because of the loss of the body's ability to produce lactase.
+Lactose intolerance occurs because the body does not have the ability to produce the enzyme lactase.
 Lactose (the sugar found in milk) is made up of two sugar molecules: glucose and galactose.
 Lactase splits the sugar for proper digestion and absorption.
-Without being split, the sugars are not broken down in the small intestine and pass to the colon, where they are used by bacteria for food and the byproducts can cause gas, bloating and sometimes diarrhea.
+Without being split, the sugars are not broken down in the small intestine and pass to the colon, where they are used by bacteria for food: the byproducts can cause gas, bloating, and sometimes diarrhea.

 It is now clear that lactose intolerance is a "dose dependent" issue.
 Everyone varies in the amount and form of dairy products they can tolerate.
-Here's the most recent research: Managing Lactose Intolerance.
+Here's some relevant research on lactose intolerance, from one of my Health & Nutrition Bites, and here's further information about lactose intolerance, including lactose-free recipes, on the Dr. Gourmet website.

 Thanks for writing,